silvematt/BDawn/README.md

 BDawn is an RPG Browser-Game Engine written in Node, JS, HTML, CSS and MySQL, inspired by the browser games of the era like Gladiatus and OGame.

-This is a learning project, not meant for actual use if not modified and secured, it has been written with a scalable and prone to changes architecture in mind for what regards the core of functionalities and the content-side of it.
+This is a learning project, done for an university exam, and my first approach to web technologies.
+It is not meant for actual use if not modified and secured, actually, it should be rewritten from the ground up.

+It has been written with a scalable and prone to changes architecture in mind for what regards the core of functionalities and the content-side of it.
 Adding content such as weapons, AI, spells and rebalancing the game does not require any significant change in the server-side codebase but an edit of the configuration file of the elements.

 <h1>Main Features</h1>
 <b>- Basic Login/Registration.</b> <BR>